iraikov/9ML-toolkit/README.md

 (On Windows, the tilde must be replaced with C:\ or whichever drive you have installed Chicken on).

-## Installation of 9ML toolkit from the git source tree:
+## Installation of 9ML toolkit from the git source tree (development version):

-The 9ML toolkit code can also be installed from this source repository by calling `chicken-install` program in the directory where the source tree has been cloned:
+The most recent development version of the 9ML toolkit code can be installed from this source repository by calling `chicken-install` program in the directory where the source tree has been cloned:

 ```
   git clone https://github.com/iraikov/9ML-toolkit